ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer. Use the menu to see other pages.

 Surgical options for vaginal cancer include:

 Vaginectomy.
 This is the removal of part or all of the vagina, which may include the pelvic lymph nodes.
-In some women, the operation is called a radical or modified radical vaginectomy because tissues next to the vagina also need to be surgically removed.
-A gynecologic or reconstructive surgeon can repair the vagina or create a new vagina with grafts of tissue from other parts of the woman’s body.
+In some people, the operation is called a radical or modified radical vaginectomy because tissues next to the vagina also need to be surgically removed.
+A gynecologic or reconstructive surgeon can repair the vagina or create a new vagina with grafts of tissue from other parts of the body.
 Sexual intercourse may still be possible after this type of surgery, but a lubrication aid may be needed.

 Hysterectomy.
 In many cases when surgery is performed, the uterus and the other internal reproductive organs must be removed to help with the complete removal of vaginal cancer.
 In addition to the uterus, the ovaries, fallopian tubes, and lymph nodes may be removed.
-In some women, the operation is called a radical or modified hysterectomy and may be performed in conjunction with a radical or modified vaginectomy.
+In some people, the operation is called a radical or modified hysterectomy and may be performed in conjunction with a radical or modified vaginectomy.

 Learn more about the basics of cancer surgery.